Define the term social class and demonstrate its relevance to an understanding of society, social issues and health

 Introduction

 The essay will discuss the understanding of the concept of social class from various literature sources and its relevance in understanding society, social issues and health.
 The definition of social class will be based on the idea of Karl Marx, one the best-known philosophers in Sociology (Levine, 2006).
 However, the impact which the concept of social class has on society, especially on the aspects of social mobility and teenage pregnancy, will be discussed.
 Since, society is composed of various individuals with different social classes, the effect of social class on health will further be evaluated.
+For those seeking sociology dissertation help, this essay will provide valuable insights into the topic.
 Finally, while focusing on the impact of health, the Black Report (Bambra, 2016) and Marmot Review (Marmot, 2010) will be adequately addressed.

 Whatsapp